arduino/docs-content/content/hardware/04.pro/boards/portenta-c33/tutorials/user-manual/content.md

 |     Blue LED     |          `LEDB`         |
 |     Green LED    | `LEDG` or `LED_BUILTIN` |

-***The built-in RGB LED on the Portenta C33 needs to be pulled to ground to make them light up.
+***The built-in RGB LED on the Portenta C33 must be pulled to ground to make it light up.
 This means that a voltage level of `LOW` on each of their pins will turn the specific color of the LED on, and a voltage level of `HIGH` will turn them off.
 Furthermore, invoking the `pinMode(LED_BUILTIN, OUTPUT)` instruction pulls the built-in LED LOW, which means it turns it on.***

 The following example code blinks each of the LEDs at an interval of 500 ms: